 When you combine the above-mentioned issues, a recycling facility can begin to get weary.
 When this happens, it is not uncommon for these facilities to refuse service to repeat offenders.
 That means that all the otherwise recyclable goods (that could be used again!) will end up in the landfill.

 Luckily, we’re not all doomed to contaminated recyclables.
-The 3 steps that will put you on the road to preventing recycling contamination are:
+The three steps that will put you on the road to preventing recycling contamination are:

 The best way to solve most problems is through communication, and that should include your recycling provider.
 Research or reach out to your provider to establish the best way to prepare your recycling according to your provider’s needs.

 2. Keep Them Separated